CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Natural Chimney.** A niche in the western wall marks the top of a shaft descending 30 feet to area 3.
 Refer to that section for details on climbing the natural chimney.

 **Supplies.** Piles of sacks and crates offer partial cover to creatures using them for fighting or hiding.
-Most bear the symbol of a blue lion, representing the Tigershield Coster, a merchant company in Tuntin.
+Most bear the symbol of a blue lion, representing the Beastshield Coster, a merchant company in Tuntin.
 Among the supplies, a hidden, unlocked treasure chest belonging to Thrak can be found (see the "Treasure" section).
 Characters searching the supplies will discover the chest.

 #### **Developments**